SmartTokenLabs/TokenScript/doc/articles/data-object.md

         </element>
         <element name="start" type="asn:UTCTime"/>
     </sequence>

-The schema is stored in a TokenScript file.
-In other words, wallets and dapp browsers can use the schema to understand the 20 bytes of data.
-The schema can be compiled into a terse piece of solidity bytecode for the smart contract to parse the 20 bytes.
+Schema has to be stored outside of the smart contract.
+In our TokenScript project the schema is stored in TokenScript so that wallets and dapp browsers compatible with TokenScript can use the schema to understand the 20 bytes of data.
+You can store it in other formats‡ but you shouldn’t store it directly in a smart contract, instead, the schema can be *compiled* into a terse piece of solidity bytecode for the smart contract to parse the 20 bytes.[^2]

 ## Using the schema

 Once we have separated the data from its schema, our Ethereum smart contract function becomes:

-    function transfer_ticketing(bytes ticket, address newOwner)
+    function transferTicketing(bytes ticket, address newOwner)

 Where `string` is replaced by `bytes` to accept the DER-encoded 20 bytes.

 Let's take a closer look by showing a few lines before and after the function declaration:

     struct Ticket {
-        uint nomero;  // the sequence number of the ticket uint class;   // 0: normal, 1: gifted, 2: VIP string start; // start time of the event
+        uint numero;  // the sequence number of the ticket uint class;   // 0: normal, 1: gifted, 2: VIP string start; // start time of the event
     }

-    function transfer_ticketing(bytes ticket, address newOwner)
+    function transferTicketing(bytes ticket, address newOwner)
     {
         Ticket ticketObj = parse_ticket(ticket);
         ...